What is Aperture??

 The LOWER the number, the MORE light that’s coming in.

 The HIGHER the number, the LESS light that’s coming in.

 Take a look at the illustration to help you visualize what actually happens to the aperture when you change the number.
 See, the smaller number means a bigger opening and vice versa, I told you it was weird.

 In this case, f/1.8 would be wide open (that depends on your lense) which would allow in the maximum amount of light for that lense.
 This will also give you a smaller depth of field, which blurs the background of your photo and only keeps in focus whatever you tell it to focus on.
 More on that here -> (Depth of Field).

-At f/16, the lense is closed down, which means it is only allowing in the minimum amount of light.
-As opposed to the DoF on the f/1.8, this will give you a larger depth of field, which will basically keep everything in focus, background and foreground.
+At f/16, the lens is closed down, which means it is only allowing in the minimum amount of light.
+As opposed to the DoF on the f/1.8, this will give you a larger depth of field, which will basically keep everything in focus, background, and foreground.

 Don’t worry too much about the numbers, just remember what changing the numbers does; higher number = less light, lower number = more light

 That’s all folks!

 That’s pretty much all you need to know about aperture for right now.
 The other 2 key elements of an Exposure Triangle are Shutter Speed, and ISO.
 Once you learn how to use all 3 then you will become a master of the exposure triangle which = better pictures!